M4AZ/TFLCodeChallenge/README.md

 ## Rest Client Class library Project

-This project contains a thin abstraction over the TFL API, which is injected to console app via .NET's built-in DI, This is to maintain seperation of concerns and to make the enitre project unit testing friendly.
+An abstraction layer over the TFL API, which is injected into the console app via the built-in DI feature of .NET, This is to keep the project separate from its concerns and make unit testing easier.

+Additionally a minimal utility class is used over the HTTClient interface for clean fluent API calls.

 ## Console App Project